Falkhan

-Falkhan (Фалхан, Фалхан) is a rural locality (aul) in the Dzheyrakhsky District of Ingushetia, Russia.
+Falkhan (Russian and Фалхан) is a rural locality (aul) in the Dzheyrakhsky District of Ingushetia, Russia.
 It is part of the Lyazhgi rural settlement.

 Founded around the 16–17th centuries, Falkhan was considered one of the historical cradles of Ingush people.
 The village once consisted of three Ingush battle towers, one semi-combat tower and twelve residential towers.
 The towers were five storeys high, with flat roofs and high parapets.

 Name

 The toponym is of ancient origin.
 It can be broken into three parts: Falkha-n-e, where "-n" and "-e/ye" are suffixes of the Ingush language.
 The ethnonym Falkhankhoy (a teip) derives its name from Falkhan.
 According to Akhmad Suleymanov, the name of the village is associated with the Ingush word fala (фала), meaning "free".

 Geography

 Falkhan is located in the Kistin Gorge, on the slope of the spurs of Mount Myat-Loam (Table Mountain).
 It lies south of the village of Metskhal and southwest of village of Khast-Mokie.
 Several pastures and meadows are located nearby, including Tielta, Velkh Tsona, Dal-Tsonashkie, Mekhanchie, and others.
 In addition, there are old places of worship such as Myat-Selash, Ashp-Koag, Gerg-Argie, and Motskharashkie.